 I want to share how I got started on the road to actually become a morning person, how getting up at 6am changed my business (f0r the better), and a few tips on how you can start waking up earlier.

-For the last year I’ve had an item on my bucket list that I’ve found harder than running a marathon, moving to a tropical island, or speaking in front of a large audience.
+For years, I had an item on my bucket list that I found harder than running a marathon, moving to a tropical island, or speaking in front of a large audience.

-It’s been so far in fact that I’ve never even been closer than 1/7 of the way towards achieving it.
+It’s was so hard, in fact, I’d never even gotten closer than 1/7 of the way towards achieving it.

 My mom has said numerous times to me “why don’t you just do it?
 It’s easy.”

 But it’s not easy.

 That goal?
 “Wake up at 6am every day for 2 weeks.”

 I know I’m most productive in the mornings.
 I lose focus in the afternoons, and on a typical day after 5pm pretty much all work goes away.